Superbition/Celestte-Docs/docs/database/query-builder.md

 ## Chunking Results

-Sometimes you may need to process thousands of database records and selecting all of them at once would be cumbersome and put strain on your applications performance, Polyel offers you a range of different chunking methods to handle things situations.
+Sometimes you may need to process thousands of database records and selecting all of them at once would be cumbersome and put strain on your applications performance, Voltis offers you a range of different chunking methods to handle things situations.

 Each chunking method takes a closure which gets fed a small amount of records each time until all of the results are processed, reducing the amount of overhead of retrieving large amounts of rows at once.